The Peninsula New York: Basements and first story

 The hotel had two basement levels.
 One of these basements contained the hotel's kitchen and commissary department, directly beneath the dining room.
 The basements contained a laundry room, a refrigeration plant, and a garbage-disposal machine.
 The garbage disposal was directly beneath the hotel's kitchen.
 Also in the basement was a bar, which was not open to the public at the time of the hotel's opening in 1905.
 This bar had a coffered ceiling and was designed in a Renaissance style.
 At the time of the hotel's opening, New York state law restricted bars that operated within 200 ft of a church's entrance; this law was technically still in effect at the end of the 1990s, but a looser interpretation of the law allowed a bar to operate within the modern-day hotel.
 Access to the Peninsula New York's cocktail lounge involves traversing a flight of stairs and a narrow hallway, so the walking distance from the cocktail lounge to the Fifth Avenue Presbyterian Church was more than 200 feet.

 The ground-floor public rooms were double-height spaces.
 The Gotham Hotel was not built with a public lobby.
 Instead, two revolving doors on 55th Street led to the foyer, a square space with Caen stone walls and columns, a brown-and-gold ceiling, and a bronze chandelier.
 To the right of the foyer was the hotel's office and the writing room, while to the left was an iron-and-glass partition that separated the foyer from the original dining room.
 The writing room was decorated in red, gold, and green and led to a telephone and telegraph room, as well as a stairway leading to a bar in the basement.
 Next to the writing room was a hallway, which had its own entrance on 55th Street and led to the original ballroom on the second floor.
 A square palm room connected the writing room with a dining room.
 The palm room had marble columns with Corinthian capitals; a leaded-glass skylight with green panels; and a bronze chandelier.
+By 2026, it had an artwork by Ricardo Mazal.

 The dining room measured 40 by 100 ft across, with a ceiling measuring 22 ft high, and had seats for 400 people.
 Modeled after the Doge's Palace in Venice, it was decorated in green and red, with walnut wainscoting, as well as columns supporting a coffered ceiling.
 The dining room also had French doors leading to an outdoor terrace facing Fifth Avenue.
 The original furniture was designed in the Georgian style.
 Most of the original dining room was demolished in May 1938, when five storefronts were constructed along Fifth Avenue; the original office was converted to a new dining room at that time.